OwenR98/OwenR98/README.md

 ### Software Engineer

-I'm a software engineer based in England.
+Software engineer based in England.
 I specialize in building and integrating systems using a range of technologies and languages including C#, JavaScript, TypeScript, and React.
 My expertise also extends to working extensively with Dynamics365, Business Central, and the Power Platform.

 ### 🛠️ Technologies & Tools